Body Dysmorphic Disorder

 How is BDD Diagnosed?

-In the United States, diagnosing BDD is based on criteria set forth by the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Its current edition, the DSM 5-TR, sets forth three primary criteria for the diagnosis of BDD – preoccupation with at least one perceived physical flaw that is minimal or non-observable to others, compulsions related to the preoccupation with perceived physical defects, and that the preoccupation causes clinically significant distress or impairment in various areas of functioning, including work, school, or social life.
+In the United States, diagnosing BDD is based on diagnostic criteria set forth by the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Its current edition, the DSM 5-TR, sets forth three primary criteria for the diagnosis of BDD – preoccupation with at least one perceived physical flaw that is minimal or non-observable to others, compulsions due to the preoccupation with perceived physical defects, and the preoccupation causes clinically significant distress or significant impairment in functioning, such as work, school, or social life.

 Who Gets BDD?